gianmarcopignocchino/Perception_Air-pollution/README.md

 # Perception_air-pollution
-Code repository for reading, processing and graphically representing the data used to evaluate the association between air pollution concentrations and public risk perception of air pollution, also exploring socio-demographic patterns in the general population of Italy and Sweden.
+Code repository for reading, processing and graphically representing the data used to evaluate the association between air pollution concentrations and public risk perception of air pollution, also exploring socio-demographic patterns in the general population of Italy and Sweden, using RStudio 3.6.1 software.